LT-Intro-To-AI-SY2425/a5-sudoku-solver-JackHughess/a5_writeup.md

 1. How do the performance and efficiency of the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms compare when solving Sudoku puzzles?
 In what scenarios might one approach be preferable over the other?

+I think DFS works better for solving Sudoku because the search depth is naturally limited, so it avoids getting stuck going too far down the wrong path and shifts to other areas more quickly.
+On the other hand, BFS is better in situations where there’s no limit on how deep DFS can go.
+In those cases, BFS does a good job of exploring more options at a shallow level before narrowing in on the right path.

 2. How did the choice of data structures (like the Stack for DFS and Queue for BFS) impact the implementation and functionality of the algorithms?
 Are there alternative data structures or design patterns that could have been used to achieve the same objectives?

+The FIFO or LIFO structure of the code probably affected its efficiency, which you can see in the difference in iteration counts when using a Stack versus a Queue.
+After doing some research, I found out that a priority queue could work for this type of code too since it prioritizes certain elements, which might make the process more efficient.

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?

+For bigger tasks, we’d probably need a more efficient version of DFS or BFS because this assignment seems to be pushing the limits of what these basic methods can handle.
+You could relate this to real-life situations, like choosing what to eat.
+When someone has a lot of options, they might explore them in a way that’s kind of like how DFS or BFS works to find the best choice.